-As dementia progresses, patients may forget things more often.
+As dementia progresses, persons with dementia may forget things more often.
 They may have problems finding the correct words.
 They may not be able to recognize or use objects around them.
 Normal activities become more difficult to do.
 Their personality may change.
 They may withdraw or become frustrated, bewildered, agitated, or even abusive.
-Family members do not know how to help such patients.
+Family members do not know how to help them.
 They do not know about caregiving skills, available resources, or support.
 They think the person is having typical old age problems.
-They expect the patient to think and behave like elders who don’t have dementia.
-This makes things more difficult for the patient.
+They expect the person with dementia to think and behave like elders who don’t have dementia.
+This makes things more difficult for the person with dementia.
 All this makes dementia care in India very overwhelming for everyone in the family.

 This DEMENTIA CARE NOTES® site offers information, resources, and caregiver stories that could help dementia caregivers.
 It is intended for family caregivers of persons with dementia, friends, colleagues, and anyone concerned about dementia care in India.

 Dementia is a serious medical condition.
 Most families don’t know that dementia cannot be cured.
 No medicine can slow down the diseases causing a patient’s dementia.
 That is, no medicine can slow the rate of brain damage.
-Some medicines give some relief from symptoms for some forms of dementia, but these don’t help all patients.
-Dementia goes on for many years and the patient needs more and more help with time.
-Given that medicines give only limited relief, good care is very important for the patient’s well-being.
+Some medicines give some relief from symptoms for some forms of dementia, but these don’t help everyone with dementia.
+Dementia goes on for many years and the help needed by the person increases with time.
+Given that medicines give only limited relief, good care is very important for the person’s well-being.
 If families understand dementia, they can find better ways to plan and provide care.
 Everyone will be less stressed.

 Many caregivers are confused by conflicting explanations of dementia.
 One such aspect is how dementia affects persons.
-Some reports show dementia patients as passive persons, unable to do anything; phrases used include “not quite there” or “absent”.
+Some reports show persons with dementia as passive persons, unable to do anything; phrases used include “not quite there” or “absent”.
 This is misleading.
 Persons with dementia can lead active and fulfilling lives if given suitable support.
-Some other reports show patients as unreasonable, agitated, and violent.
-But not all patients show agitation or other worrying behavior.
-Also, many factors affect behavior and worrisome behavior can be reduced by adjusting things like the patient’s environment, activities, and interactions.
+Some other reports show them as unreasonable, agitated, and violent.
+But not all persons with dementia show agitation or other worrying behavior.
+Also, many factors affect behavior and worrisome behavior can be reduced by adjusting things like the environment, activities, and interactions.
 The Dementia Care Notes site provides information to help families understand dementia and care.
 We also include relevant links and resources.
 We hope this will make the dementia care journey smoother and more effective for everyone.